 It’s odd to feel underwhelmed by something because it merely meets your expectations, but that’s what happens when you’ve grown so accustomed to being blown away by Sigma Art glass.
 For all intents and purposes, the 24-70mm F2.8 Art is a stellar performer at its price and a worthy alternative to more expensive first-party options.
 It’s a solid lens across the board, and the inclusion of optical stabilization is a nice touch and an edge at least over Canon’s 24-70mm f/2.8L.

 For event portrait shooters, the minimal distortion, effective absence of chromatic aberration, and beautiful bokeh make this lens a great choice and a fantastic value.
-Sports photographers may also really like this lens for its fast aperture, solid build quality, and zoom range, but we’d like to test its continuous autofocus performance on other cameras before we definitively weight in here.
+Sports photographers may also really like this lens for its fast aperture, solid build quality, and zoom range, but we’d like to test its continuous autofocus performance on other cameras before we definitively weigh in here.
 If you shoot landscapes or architecture, this probably won’t be your lens of choice — but, then again, you likely already knew that.
 That’s not to say you can’t get good results with this or any 24-70mm, but you’ll need to contend with distortion and vignetting.

 Is there a better alternative?